TTWNO/tait.tech/_posts/2020-06-25-tmux-minecraft.md

 I run a Minecraft server on a big Linux computer I have running in my room.
 Now, as a system administrator it is very helpful to be able to run some simple commands without needing to login with my key, password, TFA, etc.
 It is, frankly, a lot of work.
-Especially when I really just want to be playing games, but something seems to be wrong.
+Especially when I really just want to be playing games but I just need to check something quickly.

 So for simple things like finding out of the network, CPU, memory or disk usage is my bottleneck, I wrote this really nifty script to connect the world of Minecraft and the Linux shell.